PeterStrick/zxcvbn-gui/README.md

 ### Licence

-Since `Zxcvbn-gui` is based on `Zxcvbn-cs`, which in self is a port of the original `Zxcvbn` the original copyright and licensing applies.
+Since `Zxcvbn-gui` is based on [zxcvbn-cs](https://github.com/bitbeans/zxcvbn-cs), which in self is a port of the original [zxcvbn](https://github.com/dropbox/zxcvbn) the original copyright and licensing applies.
 Cf. the LICENSE file.